BrentSeidel/BBS-BBB-Ada/README.md

 This is a simple object oriented interface to the analog inputs.
 There are seven available and the pins that they are on are fixed purpose.
 The A/D converted is a 12 bit converter, so the result should be in the range 0..4095.

+## SPI
+A basic API for the SPI interface is provided.
+It does 8 bit reads and writes using the default settings from Linux.
+It has been tested on a Raspberry PI 3 and works well enough to interface with the AdaFruit RA8875 breakout board so more features have not yet been developed.

+### RA8875 LCD driver
+This provides an interface to the RA8875 LCD driver and touchscreen interface.
+It should be considered to be experimental.
+Bugs are to be expected and full functionality is not provided.
+Drawing of most built in geometric shapes is supported.
+Text drawing is supported, but occasionally gets garbled.
+I am trying to figure this out.
+Touch is supported with calibration, but to be really useful will need filtering and debouncing.
+If I get ambitious, I may build a widget set on top of this.

+**Note** When using the AdaFruit breakout board with the Raspberry PI 3 (and probably any other 3V system, the power supply needs to be 5V.
+The RA8875 itself seems to work at 3V, but the backlight driver needs 5V.
+This was a pain to debug.

+**Note** The RA8875 does not tri-state the MISO line.
+Thus it cannot share a SPI interface with other devices without an additional tri-state device.

+#### RA8875 Widgets
+This is currently only a figment of my imagination.
+I hope to eventually provide some basic widgets for a touch interface.